oleiade/trousseau/README.md

 ## It's open-source

 *Trousseau* is open source software under the MIT license.
-Any hackers are welcome to supply ideas, features requests, patches, pull requests and so on: see **Contribute**
+Any hackers are welcome to supply ideas, features requests, patches, pull requests and so on.
+Let's make *Trousseau* awesome!

+See **Contribute** section.

 <div class="section-break"></div>
 ## Installation